 Since there is not much to focus on as far as the client goes, I will cover some of the main advantages other than their low price point for yearly plans.
-As mentioned, 5 devices can use an account simultaneously, but more importantly, the service is truly a no log VPN.
+As mentioned, five devices can use an account simultaneously, but more importantly, the service is truly a no log VPN.
 P2P traffic is supported, and you can rest assured that your data is not leaking thanks to a built-in kill switch.
-Bitcoin and other anonymous payment forms are accepted, and you can count on a no-fuss 7 day money back guarantee in case the service does not perform to your needs.
+Bitcoin and other anonymous payment forms are accepted, and you can count on a no-fuss 7-day money back guarantee in case the service does not perform to your needs.

 I was impressed with what Vypr had to offer on Android and we had high expectations for the iOS application as well.
 What I saw was an application that was almost identical in terms of functionality and design.
 The one noticeable difference is how the iOS version has the familiar “Slide to X” call to action prominently on the home page.
-It’s really minor but it’s always nice when application follow the standard conventions you’re used to.
+It’s minor but it’s always nice when application follows the standard conventions you’re used to.

 VyprVPN is laid out very intuitively and follows the card layout we’ve all become accustomed to.
-The cards easily accessible by swiping left or right and display session logs, active connections, and what I thought were some great speed graphs.
-Some the graphs just felt like I had all the information I wanted without being cluttered.
+The cards are easily accessible by swiping left or right and display session logs, active connections, and what I thought were some great speed graphs.
+Some of the graphs just felt like I had all the information I wanted without being cluttered.
 The lower part of the application shows your session time, public IP address and Firewall.

 The application can detect your location will display servers along with their country of origin and the average latency.
-For those of you who use VPN often you’ll find that seeing the latency without having to connect is a Godsend and a huge timesaver.
+For those of you who use a VPN often, you’ll find that seeing the latency without having to connect is a Godsend and a huge timesaver.
 Finally, VyprVPN’s solid customer service certainly does not take a back seat in their application as they have dedicated channels for support baked directly into the application.
 There is also the added benefit of being able to send application logs directly to the support teams to better identify your issues.

 Finally we have one of the old guards in the world of VPN; Hide My Ass.
-Hide my ass delivers on everything we’d expect to see from one of the big players but really doesn’t try to dress up it’s interface.
+Hide my ass delivers on everything we’d expect to see from one of the big players but doesn’t try to dress up the interface.
 Where VyprVPN was sleek, and ExpressVPN was Simple in design, HMA is very basic.
-Connection information for both your original and current IP address are shown very simply in what looks like text entry box.
+Connection information for both your original and current IP address is shown very simply in what looks like text entry box.
 The only other elements are a small indicator light which indicates whether you are connected or not and two large buttons which allow you to change server or verify

 your current server.

 Luckily, one place where they didn’t skimp is on the server selection screen which thankfully features one-click connection.
-Personally, having to enter info myself is a deal breaker, but it’s a nice add-on to have in addition to one click connections for a superior level of control.
+Personally, having to enter info myself is a deal breaker, but it’s a nice add-on to have in addition to one-click connections for a superior level of control.
 Finally, the main page (1 of 2 pages) displays your account information, and the current encryption protocol you’re using.

 As you may expect, HMA has a vast network spanning the globe and this is well represented on the selection screen.
 Unfortunately here you cannot see the server’s latency and there are no recommended servers so you may need to fiddle around for a while to find a quick and stable connection.
-In addition to that there is no way to save or favorite a connection which means you’ll need to go about the chore of finding a suitable server each time you use the application.
+In addition to that there is no way to save or favourite a connection which means you’ll need to go about the chore of finding a suitable server each time you use the application.